Interstate 95 in Florida: Route description

-I-95 begins its northward journey at US 1 near 32nd Road and Vizcaya station in southern Miami.
-It quickly interchanges with the Rickenbacker Causeway via the short unsigned SR 913 and then heads north into downtown.
+I-95 begins its northward journey at US 1 near 32nd Road and the Vizcaya Metrorail station in southern Miami.
+It quickly intersects the Rickenbacker Causeway via the short unsigned SR 913 and then heads north into downtown.
 The short SR 970 freeway, mostly unsigned, distributes traffic to several downtown streets.
 On the north side of downtown, at the Midtown Interchange, I-395 heads east to the MacArthur Causeway, and the tolled SR 836 heads west to Miami International Airport.
 Throughout Miami-Dade County, I-95 is designated the North–South Expressway according to some maps.

 After crossing I-395 and SR 836, I-95 begins to head north roughly along the alignment of Northwest 6th Avenue, lying one block east of Northwest 7th Avenue (US 441/SR 7).
 Just north of 36th Street (US 27/SR 25), at what has been called the 36th Street Interchange, I-95 crosses I-195, which goes east over the Julia Tuttle Causeway to Miami Beach, and SR 112, a toll road west to the airport.
 A two-way express lane roadway in the median begins at I-195 and SR 112, formed by ramps to and from SR 112.
 I-95 continues north, crossing and interchanging with many surface roads, most of which are state roads, before reaching the Golden Glades Interchange.

 The complicated Golden Glades Interchange provides access between I-95 and two other freeways—the original section of Florida's Turnpike (SR 91), since bypassed by the Homestead Extension (SR 821), and the Palmetto Expressway (SR 826).
 Ramps are also provided to and from several surface streets—SR 826 east on 167th Street to Sunny Isles Beach, US 441 (SR 7) south on Northwest 7th Avenue and north on Northwest 2nd Avenue, and SR 9 southwest on a limited-access roadway to Northwest 27th Avenue.
-I-95 north to West Palm Beach, as well as SR 9 southwest to 27th Avenue, runs parallel to the Seaboard–All Florida Railway, used by CSX Transportation for cargo and freight, Tri-Rail for commuter rail, and Amtrak's Silver Star and Silver Meteor lines for intercity rail.
-At the Golden Glades Interchange, SR 9 merges with I-95, and I-95 is unsigned as SR 9 for the remainder of its length.
+At the Golden Glades Interchange, SR 9 merges with I-95, and I-95 is unsigned as SR 9 for the remainder of its length up to the Georgia state line.
+Additionally, I-95 north to West Palm Beach, as well as SR 9 southwest to 27th Avenue, runs parallel to the Seaboard–All Florida Railway, used by CSX Transportation for cargo and freight, Tri-Rail for commuter rail, and Amtrak's Silver Star (temporarily replaced by the Floridian) and Silver Meteor lines for intercity rail.